ciotlosm/lovelace-thermostat-dark-card/README.md

 ## FAQ

 ### I get a error with `n.setConfig' is undefied`, how do i fix this?
 This is usually caused by running an older frontend.
-Start by clearing cache in your browsers.
+If you're already running 0.73 or newer please make sure you  have cleared browser cache.
+On mobile app you can also force a few refreshes.

 ### I am running Firefox but custom cards like gauge-card look bad or don't load at all.
 How do I fix this?